 - 200g/1 cup green beans cut in half

 - 1 tbsp fresh chopped cilantro/coriander or spring/green onions for garnish

 - Season the chicken thighs with salt and pepper.
 In a large pan heat the oil and brown the chicken thighs on high heat on each side until golden but not cooked all the way through, then remove to a plate.

-- Lower the heat and add onion and ginger, cook for 5 minutes, then add garlic, cumin, cardamom pods and chipotle paste, cook while scraping the bottom of the pan and stirring the whole time for 1 minutes.
+- Lower the heat and add onion and ginger, cook for 5 minutes, then add garlic, cumin, slightly crushed cardamom pods and chipotle paste, cook while scraping the bottom of the pan and stirring the whole time for 1 minute.

-- Serve sprinkled with chopped cilantro/coriander and a handful of unsweetened coconut flakes if desired.
+- Serve sprinkled with chopped cilantro/coriander and green onions